nushell/nu_scripts/themes/README.md

-# Nushell themes
+# Nushell Themes

 Credit to @lemnos and [all contributors](https://github.com/lemnos/theme.sh/blob/master/CREDITS.md).

 ## Use a colorscheme
 ### The manual way

-Currently, the theme change has to be a bit manual.
-To have access to the list of all the themes,
+To list all the themes:

 ```rust
 ls ./themes/nu-themes
 ```

-To use the `dracula` theme for instance, please run
+To use the `dracula` theme for instance, please run:

 ```rust
 use ./themes/nu-themes/dracula.nu
 ```